tearflake/s-expr/README.md

 ## javascript API access

-*Sexpression* may bring its functionality through javascript API, both in Node.js and browser.
+*S-expr* may bring its functionality through javascript API, both in Node.js and browser.

 To access the API from Node.js, install it by: `npm install git+ssh://github.com/tearflake/s-expr`, and include the following line in your code: